nRF24/pyRF24/README.rst

 The nRF24L01's CE and IRQ pins can be connected to other GPIO pins on the SoC.
 The MISO, MOSI, SCK are limited to the corresponding counterparts on the SoC's SPI bus.
-The CSN pin is limited to the chosen SPI bus's "Chip Select" options (Also labeled as "CE" pins on many Raspberry Pi pinout diagrams).
+The CSN pin is limited to the chosen SPI bus's "Chip Select" options (also labeled as "CE" pins on many Raspberry Pi pinout diagrams).
 The following table shows the default pins used in all the `examples <https://pyrf24.readthedocs.io/en/latest/examples.html>`_ for this package.